 - 1 cup Extra Virgin Olive Oil to cover See Note 2

-- Make sure to clean the glass jar and dry it completely and set aside.
+- Make sure to clean and sterilize the glass jar and dry it completely and set aside.
 Wash and clean herbs.
 Dry with paper towel.

 - Cut the feta cheese into 1 inch cubes.
 Layer the jar with herbs, cheese and peppers.
 Cover with olive oil to the top and seal.